top of page

 Outdooractive: https://out.ac/3ujyAM

-The Skye Trail, with its length of almost 130 km, is a fantastic long-distance trail that offers an incredible amount.
+The Skye Trail, with its length of almost 130 kilometres, is a fantastic long-distance hiking trail that offers an incredible amount.
 It shows a cross-section of the rugged Scottish Highlands.
 I really enjoyed the tour!
 Have a great time and good luck ;)

 As always, I would be very happy to receive feedback via one of my channels.